 - Canned soups are a good one to bring for the end of the trip (they have a longer shelf life, no cooler required).
 I like Amy's Organic brand as it’s easy to find and decent quality for canned soups.
 Also, canned beans are a good and filling side or breakfast add-on for camping.
 Again, go organic and no salt added!

-- Shish-kabobs - I chop up meat and veggies then put them in a ziploc with marinade before I leave.
+- Shish-kabobs - I chop up meat and veggies then put them in a Ziploc with marinade before I leave.
 That way you don't have a huge mess to clean when you're in the wild.
 Then I just dump it in a grill basket and cook on the camp stove/fire.

 - Pre-make chili and re-heat it on the fire or camp stove with a side salad (bagged salads are my fave to bring for sides).

 - Sausages are a good option because they are pre-cooked (I got food poisoning once on a camping trip, so I'm crazy now).
-Applegate Farms has great sausages/hot dog style meats (avoid any frozen burger patties or frozen meats - they are next to impossible to keep frozen and they get gross at cooler temperature).
+Applegate Farms has great sausages/hot dog style meats (avoid any frozen burger patties or frozen meats - they are next to impossible to keep frozen and they get gross at a cooler temperature).
 This can be for breakfasts/lunch/dinner depending on the sides.

 - Burgers (or a burger salad, skip the squished bun!) are also easy.
 Save time by making the patties ahead of time - the less prep the better!
 You can easily make some fries if you bring potatoes to chop up… just add ghee + salt!